Sapthami Gowda

-Sapthami Gowda (born 8 June 1996) is an Indian actress who works primarily in Kannada Cinema.
+Sapthami Gowda (born 8 June 1996) is an Indian actress who works primarily in Kannada cinema.
 She made her acting debut with the 2020 film Popcorn Monkey Tiger directed by Duniya Suri and is known for her role of Leela in Kantara, directed by Rishab Shetty in 2022.
 She is a recipient of a Filmfare Award South and two SIIMA Awards.

 Early life

 Sapthami was born in Bengaluru, Karnataka, to Inspector S. K. Umesh Gowda and Shanta Gowda.
 She studied at Baldwin Girls' High School and at Sri Kumaran Composite Junior College in Bengaluru.
 She then completed her graduation in Civil Engineering from the Bangalore Institute of Technology.
 She is trained in swimming and has won several medals.

 Career

-Gowda made her acting debut in the 2020 Kannada movie Popcorn Monkey Tiger directed by Duniya suri co-starring Dhananjaya which opened to mixed reviews from audience.
+Sapthami Gowda made her acting debut in the 2020 Kannada movie Popcorn Monkey Tiger directed by Duniya suri co-starring Dhananjaya which opened to mixed reviews from audience.
 She then was seen playing the role of Leela in the Blockbuster movie Kantara which brought her into the limelight and was praised for essaying the role of village girl.
 She was next seen in Yuva directed by Santhosh Ananddram co-starring debutant Yuva Rajkumar (son of Raghavendra Rajkumar).
-Initial talks are in place that she might be a potential heroine in the upcoming movie 'Kaali' directed by S. Krishna alongside Abhishek Ambareesh.
+Initial talks are in place that she might be a potential heroine in the upcoming movie Kaali directed by S. Krishna alongside Abhishek Ambareesh.

-She made her Bollywood debut through the 2023 movie The Vaccine War directed by Vivek Agnihotri.
+She made her Hindi cinema debut through the 2023 movie The Vaccine War directed by Vivek Agnihotri.
 The movie opened to mixed reviews and her role had a minimal scope but yet was given the appropriate appreciation.
 Sapthami will be making her debut in Telugu cinema opposite Nithin in the film Thamuudu directed by Venu Sriram.